Actively Recruiting

 • If female and of childbearing potential, using an adequate method of contraception

-• Currently treated with a mood stabilizer such as lithium, valproate, lamotrigine, or quetiapine (100 mg/day or less)
+• Currently treated with a mood stabilizer such as lithium, valproate, lamotrigine, or low-dose quetiapine (100 mg/day or less)

-• Normal electrocardiogram (EKG) at screening
+• Normal EKG at screening

-• Able to provide informed consent
+• Able to give informed consent

 Not Eligible